 Awesome!
 Okay, let’s talk a little bit about how to do that.
-First, let’s break the problem down into steps, based on the book:
+First, let’s break the problem down into steps, based on the book.
+Cat says she:

 Let’s talk through these steps one at a time.
 Depending on what language you’re coding in, you might mix up the way these steps are done.
 But let’s step through them like this anyway.

 Converting the base pairs to binary

 Cat says she converts the “base pairs into binary”.
 For information on binary numbers, check out this cool site.
 But how does Cat convert to binary, when there are four bases in DNA (G,T,C, and A) and only two bases in binary (0 and 1)?
 Is there any reason you can think of to put the letters into two groups?
 (Hint: they’re called base pairs for a reason…)

 Once you’ve figured out which letters go together, you’ll have to build a mapping from each letter to either 1 or 0.
 I’m going to tell you now that A maps to 0, and C maps to 1.
 So if we have a string of letters: ACACACAC, and A -> 0, and C -> 1, then this would be converted to the binary number 01010101.

 Your first job in decoding the message is figuring out the rest of this mapping, and then thinking about what commands you would use in your preferred language to change the letters in a long string of text.
 At the end of this step, you should have a long string of binary numbers, i.e. 010101010101010101010101 etc.

 Converting binary to ASCII